Tennessee Valley Authority: Founding and early history

-The Authority hired many of the area's unemployed for a variety of jobs: they conducted conservation, economic development, and social programs.
+The authority hired many of the area's unemployed for a variety of jobs: they conducted conservation, economic development, and social programs.
 For instance, a library service was instituted for this area.
 The professional staff at headquarters were generally composed of experts from outside the region.
 By 1934, TVA employed more than 9,000 people.
 The workers were classified by the usual racial and gender lines of the region, which limited opportunities for minorities and women.
-TVA hired a few African Americans, generally restricted for janitorial or other low-level positions.
+TVA hired few African Americans, generally restricted for janitorial or other low-level positions.
 TVA recognized labor unions; its skilled and semi-skilled blue collar employees were unionized, a breakthrough in an area known for corporations hostile to miners' and textile workers' unions.
 Women were excluded from construction work.
 With the goal of providing further economic relief to TVA employees, Knoxville TVA Employees Credit Union was formed.
 In 1934, Knoxville TVA Employees Credit Union established a place for TVA employees to store their money when the Great Depression shuttered many traditional banks.